List of It's Always Sunny in Philadelphia characters: Rex

-Rex (T. J. Hoban) first appears in "America's Next Top Paddy's Billboard Model Contest" as one of the male models vying for the spot on Paddy's Pub's billboard.
-Although an early favorite of Frank's eventually Frank himself appears on the billboard.
+Rex (T. J. Hoban) first appears in "America's Next Top Paddy's Billboard Model Contest" as one of the male models vying for the spot on a Paddy's Pub billboard.
+Although an early favorite of Frank's, eventually Frank himself appears on the billboard.
 He also appeared in the season 6 episode, "Dee Gives Birth" as a potential father of Dee's baby although it is later revealed that Dee was acting as a surrogate for Carmen and her husband Nick.
 Rex also appears briefly in the season 9 episode "The Gang Saves the Day" as an angel in part of Mac's fantasy.
-Rex also made an appearance in the finale of season 10, " Ass Kickers United: Mac and Charlie Join a Cult".
+Rex also made an appearance in the finale of season 10, "Ass Kickers United: Mac and Charlie Join a Cult."
 Rex also appears in the two-part S13 episodes "Charlie's Home Alone" and "The Gang Wins the Big Game."

 Peter "Schmitty" Schmidt

-Peter Schmidt aka Schmitty (Jason Sudeikis) A former member of the gang back in high school.
+Peter Schmidt aka Schmitty (Jason Sudeikis) is a former member of the gang back in high school.
 Mac and Dennis kicked Schmitty out of the gang (and a moving car) to make Charlie happy.
 Charlie and Schmitty used to be roommates and Charlie always feels upstaged by Schmitty.
 The gang kicks Charlie out and welcomes Schmitty back in the season 6 episode "The Gang Gets A New Member", but he quickly earns their ire when he upstages Mac and Dennis and is kicked out again.
-He returns in the season 7 finale "The High School Reunion: The Gang Gets Revenge" and appears right at the end of the reunion, seemingly now forgiving the gang, to take the Waitress up on her drunken offer to bang 'the next guy who talks to her', right before Charlie can utter a word.
+He returns in the season 7 finale "The High School Reunion Part 2: The Gang's Revenge" and appears right at the end of the reunion, seemingly now forgiving the gang, to take the Waitress up on her drunken offer to bang "the next guy who talks to her", right before Charlie can utter a word.